tgrossb/Ava/README.md

 - [X] Configuration file look ahead
 - [X] Error highlighting in `java` command output
 - [X] Integrated project configuration file editing
+- [ ] Smart compiling to avoid repeated compiling for large projects

 Have an idea for a new feature?
 Let me know so I can do my best to add it to the tool.